 Contact Officer: Sexual Violence Prevention and Response Co-ordinator

 Related Policies, Procedures and Guidelines: Harassment/Discrimination Complaint Policy and Procedure, Student Code of Conduct (*PDF, 157KB), Queen's University Senate Policy on Student Rights, Appeals and Discipline (*PDF, 475KB)

 Policies Superseded by This Policy: N/A

-The definition of sexual violence is per Bill 132 (proposed amendments to the Ministry of Training, Colleges and Universities Act).
+The definition of sexual violence is per Bill 132 (amendments to the Ministry of Training, Colleges and Universities Act under the Sexual Violence and Harassment Action Plan Act, 2016).
 All terms within the definition of sexual violence will be interpreted per the Criminal Code of Canada.